MaximalCats/BattleLock/README.md

 - Combat loggers will lose their items no matter when they return - even after server restarts

 ## Installation
-1. Download the latest release from GitHub.
+1. Download the latest release [here](https://github.com/Jelly-Pudding/battlelock/releases/latest).
 2. Place the `.jar` file in your Minecraft server's `plugins` folder.
 3. Restart your server.